Austin Motorcycle Accident Lawyers

 Helmet rule and §661.003(f)

-§661.003 requires helmets generally but exempts riders 21+ meeting the insurance or training requirement. §661.003(f) bars helmet status as evidence of negligence in a Texas civil case.
+Texas Transportation Code §661.003 requires helmets generally but exempts riders 21+ who carry at least $10,000 in medical-insurance coverage or who completed a DPS-approved motorcycle operator training course. §661.003(f) bars helmet status as evidence of negligence or contributory negligence in a Texas civil case.

-UM and UIM coverage on your own policy fills the gap when the at-fault driver has no insurance or low limits.
+UM and UIM coverage on your own auto or motorcycle policy fills the gap when the at-fault driver has no insurance or low limits.
+Under Tex.
+Ins.
+Code §1952.0511, insurers must offer UM/UIM unless rejected in writing.
+A resident relative's policy may also apply.

 Exemplary damages (§41.003)